Some offers mentioned on this page may be outdated. To confirm offers and credit card details, check the issuer’s website.

 1x point per $1 spent on all other purchases

 |Regular APR||17.24% – 25.24%|

->

-> When it comes to credit cards, there are definitely a lot of them for you to choose from.
+When it comes to credit cards, there are definitely a lot of them for you to choose from.
 MasterCard, one of the leading credit card issuers globally, offers the kitchen sink when it comes to credit cards, ranging from rewards cards, student cards, to travel credit cards.
-Bank of America (another well trusted financial company) teamed up with MasterCard, offering the Allegiant World MasterCard, a travel credit card for Allegiant Airline customers.
+Bank of America (another well-trusted financial company) teamed up with MasterCard, offering the Allegiant World MasterCard, an airline credit card for Allegiant Airline customers.
 This Allegiant World MasterCard review will cover the benefits and rewards, rates and fees, and our final thoughts.

->

-> Benefits & Rewards
+Benefits & Rewards

 Let’s first take a look into the benefits and rewards that come along with the Allegiant World MasterCard.
 This card is a travel rewards card, offering rewards points on all of your purchases, but it offers the greatest benefits on travel-related purchases.

 The Allegiant MasterCard offers a rewards system for making purchases.
 You can earn 1 point for every dollar that you spend with the card on regular, day-to-day purchases.
 However, you earn 2 points for every dollar spent at qualifying dining establishments, and 3 points per dollar spent through Allegiant on car rentals, hotels, and air fare (updated 24 July 2017).

 To start building your points, you can earn 15,000 bonus points for spending at least $1,000 with the Allegiant World MasterCard during the first 90 days of being a cardholder (updated 24 July 2017)